-- In the unlikely event that the programme was cancelled; or - The student is refused a UK student visa
+- In the unlikely event that the programme is cancelled; or - The student is refused a UK student visa and unable to continue their studies.

 In either of these two situations, students are entitled to receive a full refund.
-(Please remember to keep a copy of any documents you send).
+(Students must keep a copy of any documents received).